 Your nipples are going to be sore, cracked or they might even bleed from non-stop nursing and cluster feedings.
-A good quality nipple cream will go a long way in healing your nipples.
-With Princess I had a blister and was bleeding , the one thing that really healed my blisters was breast milk.
+Do you know that your breastmilk is an excellent cure for sore nipples?
 Yes!
 Just squeeze and apply some breast milk lavishly over your nipples and let it air dry.
-This is a natural way to heal sore nipples.
-You can also choose to apply nipple creams.
-I used Lansinoh Lanolin but if you have lanolin allergy then you might want to consider a nipple cream which is lanolin free.
+You can also choose to use nipple creams.
+I used Lansinoh Lanolin, but if you have lanolin allergy then you might want to consider a nipple cream which is lanolin free.
 I have heard great things about Earth Mama Angel Baby Nipple Butter

 Why not use a regular pillow?
 Do I need a fancy nursing pillow?
-Well if you ask me nursing pillow was my life saver.
-I had an epidural with Prince and ever since then my back aches when I do not hold a proper upright position.
-Nursing pillow lifts the baby up without me stooping in front thus providing a good latching position and it also takes off the pressure from my back.
+Well, if you ask me nursing pillow was my life saver.
+I had an epidural and ever since then my back aches when I do not hold a proper upright position.
+Nursing pillow lifts the baby up without me stooping in front thus providing a good latching position, and it also takes off the pressure from my back.
 Boppy Nursing Pillow is my favourite

-Your breast are going to be enormous once your milk comes in.
-Nursing bras are an essential and they are specially designed to support your ever growing breasts and holds them in place without drooping down.
+Your breasts are going to be enormous once your milk comes in.
+Nursing bras are an essential, and they are specially designed to support your ever-growing breasts and holds them in place without drooping.
 Nursing bras come in wider straps for better support for your chest and back.
 They also have cups with flaps that open up for quicker and easier access.
-I recommend at least 4 bras so that you have enough for rotation.
+I recommend at least four bras so that you have enough for rotation.

-I know we can debate on this forever.
-I am not saying that you should use a cover to breastfeed.
-I am nobody to comment on how you want to feed your baby.
-Infact I encourage moms to choose what works best for them and their baby.
-I felt more comfortable using a cover while I’m out and about.
+If you are brave enough to nurse without a cover publicly, then Bravo!
+You go, girl!
+I felt more comfortable using a nursing cover while I’m out and about.
 I also used them when I had guests visiting at home while I wanted to nurse but didn’t want to miss the company.
+But I know some babies just H.A.T.E being covered.
+As I said, wait till the baby comes and see what best suits you and your baby’s persona.
 If you like the idea of a nursing cover check this out.

-I did not like the idea of lifting my shirt up every time I wanted to feed, so I brought some button down shirts that I lived in through out my breastfeeding days.
+I did not like the idea of lifting my shirt up every time I wanted to feed, so I bought some button-down shirts that I lived in throughout my glorious breastfeeding days.
 You can splurge on nursing tops if you want but I just picked up few shirts from the clearance rack at Walmart.
-I didn’t want to spend much as I knew they are only going to bear sweat, spits and leaks.
+I didn’t want to spend much as I knew they are only going to bear sweat, spits, and leaks.

-When Prince was born I was producing a lot of milk and he wasn’t drinking all of it.
+When my son was born, I was producing a lot of milk, and he wasn’t drinking all of it.
 So my nurse suggested that I pump or hand express milk every time I feel full in between feedings to prevent mastitis.
+Mastitis is horrible, and you don’t want your worst enemy to get it.
 I used Ameda Manual Breast Pump to relieve breast engorgement.
-But if you are planning to pump frequently I suggest a investing in an electric pump.
+But if you are planning to pump frequently I suggest investing in an electric pump.

-A well balanced diet is essential while you are breastfeeding.
+A well-balanced diet is essential while you are breastfeeding.
 What you eat is what your baby gets.
-So to make sure that I get all the nutrients I needed I continued with my prenatal vitamins.I had the Jamieson Prenatals with DHA* everyday to ensure I was getting in all the vitamins and minerals needed.
+So to make sure that I get all the nutrients I needed I continued with my prenatal vitamins.I had the Jamieson Prenatals with DHA* every day to ensure I was getting all the vitamins and minerals needed.

 Those crappy uterine cramps are going to revisit you every time you nurse your baby.
 Breastfeeding produces oxytocin which helps your uterus contract to its pre-birth size.
-I had deadly cramps with my second baby so my nurse suggested that I take some pain killers (tylenol*) for first few weeks until I could tolerate pain.
+I had deadly cramps with my second baby, so my nurse suggested that I take some painkillers (Tylenol*) for first few weeks.

 *Always check with your doctor before you take any medicines and do not forget to mention that you are breastfeeding.
 Self medication can be injurious.

 A rule of thumb is you drink a glass of water every time you sit down to nurse your way.
-It is very important that you stay well hydrated.
-Water, juice, chocolate milk whatever it might be keep a bottle by your bed and drink up.
+It is essential that you stay well hydrated.
+Water, Juice, Chocolate Milk whatever it might be, have a bottle by your bed and drink up.
 I love my S’well bottle.
 It keeps liquid warm or cold for hours.

-Last but not the least.
-Those never ending midnight nursing sessions are more tiring emotionally than it is physically.
-So look for local breast feeding support groups or online groups and do yourself a favour by joining them.
-Those mama’s empathize with you which encourages you to keep going.
+Last but not the least, those never-ending midnight nursing sessions are more tiring emotionally than it is physically.
+So look for local breastfeeding support groups or online groups and do yourself a favor by joining them.
+Those mamas empathize with you which encourages you to keep going.